Birmingham Airport Taxis & Transfers

 Click the links below to jump to the relevant sections:

-Much like Sheffield and Manchester, Birmingham was a locus for industrial revolution in the late 18th century, helping foster capitalist values amongst workers, and filling the air with the inexorable clang of hammers.
+Much like Sheffield and Manchester, Birmingham was a locus for industrial revolution in the late 18th century, but today the city is a centre of commerce, with The Bullring shopping centre attracting shoppers from around the country.

-Birmingham International Airport is located to the east of Birmingham, in the town of Solihull, some nine miles from the Bullring and the city centre.
-The facility has two terminals – the wonderfully named, Terminal 1, and the larger Eurohub, opened in 1991.
+Birmingham International Airport is located to the east of Birmingham, some 14 miles from the Bullring and the city centre.

 If you are a regular flyer or a corporate customer, consider making use of the account options offered by most taxi companies.
 Account holders receive priority services, and negotiable rates depending on how frequently a taxi is requested.